dtao/PhilosopherDeveloper/app/views/posts/brushing-up-on-cs-part-1-algorithmic-complexity.markdown

 We're now honing in on what algorithmic complexity is really about.
 It is intended as a way of measuring **the cost of an algorithm relative to input size**.
 In the gym example, we could think of "Choose Gym A" or "Choose Gym B" as two separate algorithms, where the input size is the number of years you have a membership with either gym.

 In the case of Gym A, doubling the number of years doubles the cost.
-So in terms of algorithmic complexity, we would say this is *O(n)*\*\*, which I read as "order of *n*" (the *n* represents whatever value you use to define input size--in this case, the number of years).
+So in terms of algorithmic complexity, we would say this is *O(n)*[^big-o-notation], which I read as "order of *n*" (the *n* represents whatever value you use to define input size--in this case, the number of years).

 In the case of Gym B, doubling the number of years does what?
 Has no effect, actually.
 The cost is $1,000 regardless of whether you're with the gym for 1 year or 100 years.
 And so we would describe this "algorithm's" complexity as *O(1)*.
 Notice there is no *n* there, because the input size in this case does not impact the cost of the algorithm at all.